Hydracerynitis/LORMod-EmotionFix/xml/ReadMe.txt

 I also have reworked many vanilla abnormality cards that I think are underwhelming so that they could be more fun to use.

 Enjoy -----by Hydracerynitis
+Credit to elder404 for contributing balance abnoramlity cards.